More limma & multiple testing

 FWER is not that relevant in high-throughput studies

-It’s OK to make multiple errors, as long as you also have some true positives!
+It’s OK to make multiple errors, as long as you also have a comparatively large number of true positives!

 Enter: the False Discovery Rate (FDR)